blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 ---
 title: "Adding an about page"
+summary: "Learn more HTML tags and see how to create a navigation menu to link between webpages."
 permalink: "adding-an-about-page/"
 layout: "base.njk"
 ---

 # Adding an about page

-For the rest of this book, we'll be expanding our personal homepage into a full website with multiple pages and a blog.
-The example will continue to be **Blake's Homepage** and the content will relate to me.
-You will need to customize things as necessary to fit what you want to see on your own website.
+For the rest of this book, we'll expand our personal homepage into a complete website with multiple pages and a blog.
+The example will continue to be **Blake's Homepage**, and the content will relate to me.
+You'll want to customize things as necessary to fit what you want to see on your own website.

 If you don't want to build a personal homepage, that's cool too!
-The concepts we're covering are easily applicable to other types of websites.
-So you can feel free to take what we cover and adapt it as necessary.
+The concepts we cover apply to all kinds of websites, so you can follow along and adapt as necessary.

-If you want to get a sneak peak, you can head over to the complete [Blake's Homepage demo site](https://demo.htmlforpeople.com/).
+If you want a sneak peek, visit the complete [demo of Blake's Homepage](https://demo.htmlforpeople.com/).

 It has the following pages and features: